 EJWOX Composting Tumbler

-If you are looking for an inexpensive two-chamber tumbler, the EJWOX Composting Tumbler is the right one for you.
+If you are looking for an inexpensive two-chamber tumbler, the EJWOX Composting Tumbler is the right one.
 The pricing is very cheap, especially given the robust design.
 Rather than being constructed as a single, massive tub, each side is separately filled and drained.
 Fill one side first, followed by the other.
 Once the second side is filled, you may empty the first.

-- Both sides have their own sliding doors, but they are not self-closing.
+- Both sides have their sliding doors, but they are not self-closing.

-- With a polypropylene shell that is remarkably robust and weather resistant.
+- With a remarkably robust polypropylene shell and weather resistance.

 - Assembling the EJWOX Composting Tumbler is challenging.